jabolina/steganography/README.md

 # Steganography

 A steganography implementation in python, later will add image encryption, because it's fun.
+Compression, wouldn't it be nice?
+Images sizes on disk are getting bigger.

 ## Use